97115104/blog/about.md

 - public health, especially sexual health
 - the startup founder journey
 - technical things I learn along the way
-- op-eds such as AI vs. human-generated work
+- op-eds such as ai vs. human-generated work
-- emerging technology such as ZKPs, AI, and quantum computing
+- emerging technology such as zk-proofs, ai, and quantum computing

 ## about me